bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 The actual centralization of mining is a real threat.
 And there's been panels on it here that have just kind of outlined that.
 And I feel like that threat hasn't been made real to a lot of people yet.
-Importantly, non-custodial Coinbase payouts.
+Importantly, non-custodial coinbase payouts.
 So when the block is found, as much of that needs to go directly to the people that contributed to the pool as possible immediately, not going through the pool.
 We're not going to pay Foundry and then have Foundry pay us.
 That's just not the way to go about it to this day.
 It needs to be efficient on resources.
-So for example, one of our large miners on OCEAN runs this with an Exahash-ish.
+So for example, one of our large miners on OCEAN runs this with an exahash-ish.
 Their server that they run this on has, you can't even tell DATUM is running on it.
 It's the Bitcoin node is the lift.
 The Bitcoin node is the heavy part of this whole process.